About the course

 You can’t claim both a bursary and a scholarship - you can only claim one.

-The minimum requirements you will be expected to meet are as follows: an honours degree, usually a 2:2 or above; GCSE English Language and Mathematics at grade C or 4 or above; and passes in the Department for Education (DfE) skills tests in Literacy and Numeracy.
+The minimum requirements you will be expected to meet are as follows: an honours degree, usually a 2:2 or above; GCSE English Language and Mathematics at grade C or 4 or above.
 Equivalencies to academic qualifications are considered on an individual basis, so if you hold qualifications from a number of years ago or from outside the UK, please contact us for confirmation of their suitability.

 We will look for evidence of a commitment to the teaching profession, an understanding of professional requirements, and an awareness of current educational issues in an application.
 Prior experience in a school is not required; however, prospective students may find experience in a school useful for obtaining insights into the primary education classroom.
 Experience in a school or similar setting may also provide reassurance to prospective students that teaching is the right choice for their career.